ChicoState/djsongmatch-ux/phaseIII/README.md

 sliders from the main page.
 Instead, the app should store all sliders in the Advanced Filters menu.

+All participants from the User Study successfully identified and utilized the Export button required by Task 3.
+This indicates that the visual design of the button does not need much improvement.
+However, because two participants identified that they expected the Export button to be positioned closer to the tables, we recommend that, in addition to the Export button in the top navigation bar, there should be another button in the playlist table that enables them to export their playlist.

 ## Caveats

 The limited diversity of audience members restricted the depth of our